-Iskender Kebab is an incredibly delicious and rich dish packed with flavors.
-Loads of meat, pide bread, tomato sauce and yogurt are all on the same plate.
+Iskender Kebab, also known as Iskender doner, is an incredibly delicious and rich dish packed with flavors.
+Loads of doner meat, pide bread, tomato sauce and yogurt are all on the same plate.
 It does take a bit of time, patience, and effort, but it is worth every second!

-If you’ve ever been to a Turkish restaurant, there’s no doubt that you’ve come across this delicious dish!
-Iskender kebab, which is like the advanced version of Classic Doner Kebab Recipe, is an extremely popular dish in Turkey, especially in the city of Bursa.
+If you’ve ever been to a Turkish food restaurant, there’s no doubt that you’ve come across delicious Turkish kebabs!
+Iskender kebap, which is like the advanced version of Classic Doner Kebab Recipe, is one of these kebabs.
+It is so famous in Turkey, especially in the city of Bursa.

 Today we will look at everything Iskender Kebab!
 Not only exactly how to make it and all of its ingredients, but also how to eat it, serve it, and possible substitutes you can use.